Executive Productivity

 include_source_links: true

-We tune the prompt templates per client.
-A SaaS CEO backed by Bessemer Venture Partners gets different narrative framing than a professional services founder reporting to an independent board.
+Each skill runs independently, pulls its own data, and generates its section.
+The agent then concatenates everything into a single document in priority order and delivers it.
+We tune the prompt templates per client — a SaaS CEO backed by Bessemer Venture Partners gets different narrative framing than a professional services founder reporting to an independent board.
 The template controls tone, metric emphasis, and commentary depth.

-How Does the Agent Handle Sensitivity and MNPI?
+How does the agent handle sensitivity and MNPI?

+Board materials contain material nonpublic information — revenue numbers, pipeline data, strategic plans, M&A considerations.
+This is exactly why we built this on private infrastructure.
 The entire agent runs on your own hardware (Mac Mini, MacBook Air) or your private VPS.
 Data flows directly from Salesforce, QuickBooks, and other sources into your local OpenClaw instance via Composio’s OAuth connections.
 Nothing passes through beeeowl’s servers.
 Nothing goes to OpenAI, Anthropic, or any cloud AI provider.

 According to the SEC’s 2024 guidance on insider trading controls, companies are increasingly scrutinized for how they handle MNPI in digital workflows.
 Running board materials through cloud-based AI tools like ChatGPT or Claude creates a data residency risk that most general counsels would flag immediately.
+The issue isn’t whether the vendor is trustworthy — it’s that the transmission itself creates a record on infrastructure you don’t control, which becomes discoverable during any future enforcement action.
+Our configuration includes several controls specifically for board-grade sensitivity:

 Audit trails.
 Every data pull is logged with timestamp, source system, scope of data accessed, and the user who triggered the run.
 If your board or legal team needs to audit how materials were assembled, the trail is there.
+This maps directly to SOX 404 control documentation requirements for public companies and provides equivalent forensic capability for private companies.

 Access controls.
 The board deck agent is configured with its own authentication — separate from other agents on the same OpenClaw instance.
 Only the CEO and designated chief of staff can trigger a run or view output.
+The agent’s audit log shows every access attempt, successful or not.

 Step 1: Data verification.
 The agent flags any data points that seem anomalous — a revenue number that’s more than 20% off from the prior quarter, a headcount figure that doesn’t match the plan, a pipeline value that dropped significantly.
 These get a warning tag so you check the source directly.
+In practice, anomalies usually turn out to be real (a deal slipped, an employee unexpectedly resigned, a product metric shifted after a release), but the flag ensures you don’t present unverified anomalies to the board.

 Step 2: Narrative review.
 The commentary paragraphs are where most CEOs spend their editing time.
 The agent writes functional narrative (“Revenue grew 12% QoQ driven by three enterprise deals closing in March”), but CEOs often want to add strategic context (“This validates our upmarket pivot and we expect this trajectory to accelerate in Q2”).
+The agent’s job is to deliver the facts; yours is to add the strategic frame.

 Step 3: Sensitivity check.
 Before distributing to the full board, most CEOs review for any information that should be redacted or reframed.
 The agent doesn’t make judgment calls about what’s too sensitive to share — that’s the CEO’s job.
+Typical redactions include specific customer names, individual employee names in hiring updates, and any M&A or litigation topics that need in-room discussion rather than written documentation.

 Step 4: Formatting.
 The Markdown output pastes cleanly into Google Slides, Keynote, or PowerPoint.
 Some clients have their executive assistant or chief of staff handle final formatting.
 Others use our templating system to match their board’s preferred layout directly.